tamada/rrh/README.md

     * default: `/Users/tamada/.rrh`
 * `RRH_CONFIG_PATH`
     * specifies the location of the location path.
-        * `RRH_CONFIG_PATH` was ignored by specifing in the config file.
+        * `RRH_CONFIG_PATH` was ignored by specifying in the config file.
-          This varaible availables only environment variable.
+          This variable availables only environment variable.
     * default: `${RRH_HOME}/config.json`
 * `RRH_DATABASE_PATH`
     * specifies the location of the database path.